+Once a DNS policy has been implemented, no other pods will be allowed to communicate with that DNS endpoint unless allowed by the policy.
 With the DNS policy model, you are enforcing your egress security policies within your cluster.
-If you also need to enforce security policies at an external control point (e.g. a firewall) then take a closer look at the Egress Gateway.
+If you also need to enforce security policies at an external control point (e.g. a firewall), then take a closer look at the Egress Gateway.

 Integrating Kubernetes with firewalls, monitoring platforms, and other external systems is difficult because most of those tools struggle to identify Kubernetes workloads.
 It would be easier to integrate Kubernetes with external systems if there was a way to assign a fixed IP address to a microservice.

 The Egress Gateway enables you to define a fixed IP and assign it to a Kubernetes namespace.
 All egress traffic from that namespace will be assigned to the fixed IP address.

 You can use the namespace’s fixed IP address as the identity of the application(s) running within that namespace.
 This enables you to integrate with firewalls, monitoring systems, and other systems that don’t understand the dynamic nature of container orchestration.